-Multiplication Tables Check 2022: What School Leaders Should Know
+Multiplication Tables Check: What School Leaders Should Know

 The Multiplication Tables Check for Year 4 was due to roll out in 2020 after a 2019 pilot.
 However due to the school closures during the 2020 Covid-19 pandemic, the first year of the official roll out was cancelled.

-The Multiplication Tables Check 2021 was an optional test for schools to participate in so the Multiplication Tables Checck 2022 will be the first actual compulsory Multiplication Tables Check for schools.
+The Multiplication Tables Check 2021 was an optional test for schools to participate in so the Multiplication Tables Check 2022 was the first compulsory Multiplication Tables Check for schools.

-To know more about how you should prepare for the multiplication tables check and and what the format of the test will be we have drilled down into the detail of the multiplication tables check (MTC) framework document provided by the government and drawn out the 20 key facts.
+To know more about how you should prepare for the times tables check and and what the format of the test will be, we have drilled down into the detail of the multiplication tables check (MTC) framework document provided by the government and drawn out the 20 key facts.

 If you’re a primary school teacher or school leader looking to support parents to understand the Multiplication Tables Check we have a free downloadable resource to help you; the Multiplication Tables Check Presentation For Parents is ready to go as is or adaptable for the needs of your school.